Acid Reflux Medication

 Acid Reflux Information

 The stomach contains hydrochloric acid which helps to break down food.
-Acid reflux is caused by acid from the stomach traveling up into the oesophagus and even into the mouth.
-The acid irritates the lining of the oesophagus, causing it to become and inflamed and painful.
-At the bottom of the oesophagus there is a valve called the lower oesophageal sphincter, which is relaxes to allow food and water to pass into the stomach.
+Acid reflux is caused by acid from the stomach travelling up into the oesophagus and even into the mouth.
+The acid irritates the lining of the oesophagus, causing it to become inflamed and painful.
+At the bottom of the oesophagus, there is a valve called the lower oesophageal sphincter, which relaxes to allow food and water to pass into the stomach.
 If the sphincter is weak or relaxes too much, then stomach acid can travel back into the oesophagus.

 • Certain foods or drinks